Canon just stopped selling its last film camera

 The EOS-1V is a 35mm SLR camera that released in 2000.
 Since Canon reportedly stopped making the EOS-1V in 2010, it's likely that Canon still had a few units in stock that it was selling.
 Today's announcement marks the end of that.

-At the very least, Canon says it will continue repairing the EOS-1V until Oct.
-31, 2025.
-But it also adds that it may refuse repair after Oct.
-31, 2020 due to lack of replacement parts.
-So if you already have the camera you'll still be able to get it fixed (for now).
-Just don't get your hopes up over buying a new one.
+At the very least, Canon says it will continue repairing the EOS-1V until October 31, 2025.
+But it also adds that it may refuse repair after October 31, 2020 due to lack of replacement parts.
+So if you already have the camera, you'll still be able to get it fixed (for now).
+Just don't get your hopes up for buying a new one.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.